 Price: All of the beginner paddles reviewed here fall somewhere in the “mid-range” of the price spectrum.
 Currently, pickleball paddles sell for anywhere between $10 to over $150.
 The options on our list are not the latest and greatest paddles but they are also not the cheapest pickleball paddles either.
-This list is somewhere between those two extremes, you can click the links to check current prices but at the time of writing we chose paddles that were all priced under $75.
+This list is somewhere between those two extremes.

-So, if you are you planning to play pickleball somewhat regularly, looking for a paddle you can play with as you improve …you want a quality paddle but not necessarily top of the line… this is list if perfect for you, please keep reading below.
+So, if you are planning to play pickleball somewhat regularly, looking for a paddle you can play with as you improve …you want a quality paddle but not necessarily top of the line… this list is perfect for you, please keep reading below.

 However, if you are just trying out pickleball for the first time and you’re not even sure you will be playing long term…and just looking for a cheap paddle click here to see a list specifically with a low budget in mind ($30 and under) for people that just need an affordable paddle.

 Paddle Technology: Since this list if for beginners, we’ve left off all the cutting edge paddle tech.
-Pickleball brands continue to push the limits of what they can offer, some of the high end paddles use aircraft grade composites, special textured faces and vibration canceling cores.
+Pickleball brands continue to push the limits of what they can offer, some of the high-end paddles use aircraft-grade composites, specially textured faces and vibration canceling cores.